rhasselbaum/docker-scrappy-sftp/README.md

 docker exec -it sftp passwd sftpadmin
 ```

 The same command can be used to change any other user's password.
 All of the users are regular local Linux users, so they can be managed through the standard utilities executed via `docker exec`.
+Alternatively, you can use public key authentication by placing a `.ssh/authorized_keys` file with appropriate permissions in a user's home directory.
 When you're done experimenting, you can hit CTRL-C in the terminal that started the Scrappy SFTP container to shut it down and clear out the test data.

 If you just want a small server and you're not concerned about backups or emailed transfer logs, you can start up a _permanent_ container by adjusting the Docker parameters to run Scrappy SFTP in the background: